 Festival food in Japan is seasonal and all the food below was being sold at a summer festival.

-Note the colored/flavored sugar used for cotton candy/fairy floss online seem to use synthetic FD&C food coloring rather than cochineal, however cochineal may be used for red candy apples, pink chocolate-dipped bananas and so on.
+Note the colored/flavored sugar sold online to make cotton candy/fairy floss seem to use synthetic FD&C food coloring rather than cochineal, however cochineal may be used for red candy apples, pink chocolate-dipped bananas and so on.

 Baked potato (Jaga batā)